Journal of Biological Physics and Chemistry

 PREPARATION OF FIGURES

-All line drawings will be reproduced as supplied wherever possible, i.e. with no relettering.
+All line drawings will be reproduced as supplied wherever possible, i.e. with no re-lettering.
 They should be scaled for the final published size (the journal is printed in two columns on A4 paper).
-Electronic versions of all figures are preferred.
+Electronic versions of all figures are preferred, in the format in which they were originally prepared.
 Carefully review a printout of each figure before submitting.
-Figures must be in black and white.
-Photographs, if not available in electronic form, should be supplied either as slides or as prints with with the author's name and figure number on the back, and the top edge indicated if the orientation is unclear.

 PAGE PROOFS, REPRINTS, COPYRIGHT